Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Sample Complexity Analysis

-\begin{remark} Although our proposed method can be readily applied to the identification of LTI systems without these technical assumptions, they are essential for the derivation of the sample complexity bounds. \begin{itemize} \item Assumption~\ref{ass:system} is a standard stability assumption; the analysis in this paper relies on the exponential decay of the impulse response for strictly stable systems ($\rho > 1$). \item Assumption~\ref{ass:noise} is a standard bounded noise assumption.
+\begin{remark} Although our proposed method can be readily applied to the identification of LTI systems without these technical assumptions, they are essential for the derivation of the sample complexity bounds. \begin{itemize} \item Assumption~\ref{ass:noise} is a standard bounded noise assumption.
 We believe that this assumption is not overly restrictive, as the analysis can be modified to accommodate alternative noise distributions (e.g., Gaussian or colored noise) by leveraging concentration inequalities different from Theorem~\ref{thm:matrix_hoeffding}. \item Assumption~\ref{ass:z_margin} is a new assumption introduced in this paper; it requires that there exists a margin from $0$ and $\pi$ for the frequency points $\bm{z}$.
 Although $\delta_m$ appears in the sample complexity bound, for any finite number of $\bm{z}$, as long as $1$ and $-1$ are not included in $\bm{z}$, such a positive $\delta_m$ can be found.
 Conversely, if $1$ or $-1$ are present in $\bm{z}$, they may be disregarded.
 Technically, the frequency response at $1$ corresponds to the DC gain of the system.
-In practice, it is not used to construct the Loewner matrix but is instead employed later to determine the input-to-output matrix $D$, as discussed in Remark~\ref{rem:not_inv_Loewner}.
-The requirement that these points be equally spaced is necessary in the proof to approximate an integral using the midpoint rule.
-This condition can be relaxed if an alternative result on numerical integration error, which accounts for non-equally spaced points, is used. \end{itemize} \end{remark}
+In practice, it is not used to construct the Loewner matrix but is instead employed later to determine the input-to-output matrix $D$ as previously discussed. \end{itemize} \end{remark}